 Joana has facilitated and co-created theatre productions with numerous arts companies nationally.
 Joana has diverse experience and education in cultural and disability inclusive art practice.
 In her work, she endeavors to create inclusive spaces that support agency and connection.

-Joana is a professionally trained actor.
-Her most recent screen acting credits include supporting roles in; US series Preacher, the comedy series The Housemate (ABC iView), the BAFTA and AACTA award winning mini series Mrs Biggs (ITV UK, Seven Network), the feature film Healing (Pinnacle Films), as well as short films including Alethea Jones’ (Fun Mom Dinner, Barbie) Girl In The Moon, Corrie Chen’s (Sisters) Alasturia, and numerous commercials.
-Joana made her Melbourne Theatre Company stage debut as Valeria in I Call My Brothers, directed by Nadja Kostich.
-She is the winning recipient of the Malthouse Theatre Development Award for Truth Machine (Malthouse Theatre), which she co-wrote and performed.
-Some of her other stage credits also include, Love Boy (Arts Centre Melbourne) directed by Susie Dee, Fate (Arts Centre Melbourne) directed by Tariro Mavondo and Tenderness (Casula Powerhouse Arts Centre, Sydney) directed by Nadja Kostich.
+As an actor Joana works across film, television and theatre.
+Her screen credits include the US series Preacher (Sony Pictures Television), the comedy series The Housemate (ABC iview), the BAFTA and AACTA award winning mini series Mrs Biggs (ITV UK, Seven Network), the feature film Healing (Pinnacle Films), as well as short films including Alethea Jones’ (Fun Mom Dinner) Girl In The Moon and Corrie Chen’s (Sisters) Alasturia.
+Joana’s stage credits include the Melbourne Theatre Company’s I Call My Brothers, directed by Nadja Kostich, Love Boy (Arts Centre Melbourne) directed by Susie Dee, Fate (Arts Centre Melbourne) directed by Tariro Mavondo and Tenderness (Casula Powerhouse Arts Centre, Sydney) directed by Nadja Kostich.

 Joana is the recipient of two Malthouse Theatre Development Awards, as a co-creator and actor in My Friends and I and Truth Machine (Malthouse Theatre).
 For La Mama Theatre, Joana worked with writer Christos Tsiolkas (The Slap, Loaded), to write, direct and act in the stage production of Waking in Angola.